RKSM-GIT/LiveLocator/README.md

-# live_locator
+# Live Locator

-A new Flutter project.
+A new Flutter project where you can create groups and you get real time locations of the members of the group on a map!

 ## Getting Started